sigdialinlg2023/sigdialinlg2023.github.io/HOME.md

 It is such an interesting and challenging time to do NLG.
 Never have there been more commercial applications for generation, and at the same time never have there been more societal risks for the applications of generation.
 Also, some of the biggest generation challenges remain unsolved and largely unexamined.
 Join us to discuss these issues!

 The conference is a *hybrid* conference, jointly held for in person attendees at Colby College in Waterville, ME and for all attendees via zoom and discord.

 * If you have registered, join the live conference site [here](https://virtual-inlg2022.net).
 * The panel on the Ethics of Natural Language Generation is open to all.
 Join us on Tuesday, 7/19 at 10:30 am EST [here](https://colby.zoom.us/j/93438451939).

+The local organizers will be happy to answer your questions on discord or in person: Amanda Stent, Amy Poulin and Charlotte Buswick.

+We want to thank our student volunteers who will staff the help desk during the week: Max Jacobs, Meredith Green, Matianyu Zang, Leo Qian, Yiheng Su, Baron Wang, Adaobi Nebuwa, Giang Pham and Changling Li.

 ## Sponsors